hchenqi/WndDesign/docs/concepts.md

 `Vector` is the difference between two `Point`s.
 It can be applied to a `Point` or a `Rect` as a translation transform.

-### Layout Type
+## Window Layout

-Layout type indicates how a window's width or height will change according to its parent window's width or height.
+The layout of a window is how its contents or child windows are organized, that is, how their relative positions and sizes are calculated.

-There are three kinds of layout types for both horizontal and virtical dimensions, `Assigned`, `Auto` and `Relative`.
+There are three kinds of layout types that indicate how a window's width or height will change according to its parent window's width or height: `Assigned`, `Auto` and `Relative`.

 #### Assigned